NavaraCloudServices/github-copilot-groundschool/exercisefiles/python/developer/README.md

   > **_NOTE:_** Copilot can help you to generate data sets.

 ### Exercise 5: Document the code

 Documenting code is always a boring and painful task.
 However, we can use Copilot to document it for us.

-- In the chat, ask Copilot to document the `PHPServer.php` file by including it using `#PHPServer.php`
+- In the chat, ask Copilot to document the `server.py` file.

 ### Exercise 6: Building tests

 We will create automated tests to check that the functionality of the previous endpoints is correctly implemented.
-The tests should be together in the `TestServer.php` file.
+The tests should be together in the `test.py` file.

 You can leverage Copilot to run the tests.
 There is a `/tests` command that you can directly run from Copilot Chat or by selecting the piece of code you want to create tests for and using the Copilot inline feature.

 After adding the tests, the tests might be integration tests.
 Refactor your code to make it testable by unit tests.
 Push down the integration tests.

 ### Exercise 7: Create a Dockerfile

-Now that we have the new functionality added and tests covering it, lets create a Dockerfile for the PHP Application.
+Now that we have the new functionality added and tests covering it, lets create a Dockerfile for the Python Application.

-- Build the image using Copilot and expose the port `3000`.
+- Build the image using Copilot and expose the port 3000.

 ## Summary